The Sales-Led Email Machine

 In sales-led SaaS, email is not about broadcasting to your list.
 It is about moving individual leads through a buying process at the pace that works for them.
 Some leads are ready to talk after one email.
 Others need months of nurturing.
 Your email system needs to handle both without manual intervention from your sales team.

 The best sales-led email programs create what feels like personalized one-on-one communication at scale.
 A prospect should feel like the emails they receive are specifically for them, even though they are part of an automated sequence.
-This requires good segmentation, behavioral triggers, and content that is relevant to their specific situation.

 The Demo Follow-Up Problem